SwiftyBeaver/SwiftyBeaver/README.md

 log.addDestination(file)

 // Now let’s log!
+log.verbose("not so important")  // prio 1, VERBOSE in silver
 log.debug("something to debug")  // prio 2, DEBUG in blue
 log.info("a nice information")   // prio 3, INFO in green
 log.warning("oh no, that won’t be good")  // prio 4, WARNING in yellow